Christensen-Lab-Dartmouth/HNSCC-miRSNP-Survival/README.md

 # Genotyping data details

-Genotype data for discovery and validation populations is being submitted to dbGAP.
+Genotype data for discovery and validation populations are being submitted to dbGAP.
 Accession codes linking to these data on dbGAP will be posted here once submission is complete.

 # R-scripts included in this repository